Accenture/mercury/extensions/rest-automation/README.md

 If your service set status code directly, you should use the standard 3-digit HTTP status code because it will be sent to the browser directly. i.e. 200 means OK and 404 for NOT_FOUND, etc.

+### Setting cookies

+You can ask a browser to set a cookie by setting the "Set-Cookie" key-value in an EventEnvelope's header which will be converted to a HTTP response header.
+For details, please see https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie

+There is a convenient "getHtmlDate()" method in the Utility class if you want to set the "Expires" directive in a cookie.

 ### Exception handling

 If you service throws exception, it will automatically translate into a regular HTTP exception with status code and message.